Poseidon-ZKP/zkvote-contract/README.md

 yarn ts-node scripts/committee.ts -v 10 3
 ```

+Ensure that voters 1, 2, 3 (defined in the nounsdao-monorepo) hold at least 1 Noun (via auction).

 Using the Nouns Private Voting UI create a new proposal (#1).
-Ensure that voters 1, 2, 3 (defined in the nounsdao-monorepo) hold at least 1 Noun.

 Then execute each of the voters' votes like so:

 ```sh
 yarn ts-node scripts/voteDAO.ts 1 1 yay 6